 This Euroblock connector provides access to the unit's GPI (General Purpose Interface) interface for transfer of control signals to and from external equipment.
 The DME64N provides 16 channels of GPI input and output, while the DME24N provides 8 channels.
 Each input channel has an IN terminal and a +V terminal.
 Output channels each have an OUT terminal and a GND terminal.
-The open voltage at the +V terminal is 5V, while the IN terminal detects voltage changes from 0V \sim 5V.
-The OUT terminals output either 0V or 5V.
-See "GPI Connection" on page 32 for connection details.
+The open voltage at the +V terminal is 5V, while the IN terminal detects voltage changes from 0V ~ 5V.
+The OUT terminals output either signal "L" or "H" at a TTL level.

+See "GPI Connection ([GPI] Connectors)" on page 33 for connection details.